-The Big Rock Cluster Solar Farms Project involves the construction of four utility-scale photovoltaic (PV) solar facilities (Big Rock 1 Solar Farm [BRSF1], Laurel 1 Solar Farm [LSF1], Laurel 2 Solar Farm [LSF2], and Laurel 3 Solar Farm [LSF3], and collectively, the "Big Rock Cluster" or "projects") on approximately 1,380 acres of privately-owned land.
+The Big Rock_Laurel Cluster Solar Farms Project involves the construction of four utility-scale photovoltaic (PV) solar facilities (Big Rock 1 Solar Farm [BRSF1], Laurel 1 Solar Farm 1 [LSF1], Laurel 2 Solar Farm 2 [LSF2], and Laurel 3 Solar Farm 3 [LSF3], and Laurel Solar Farm 4 (LSF4), and collectively, the "Big Rock_Laurel Cluster" or "projects") on approximately 1,380 acres of privately-owned land.
 The four projects would generate a combined total of up to 325 megawatts (MW).
-Power generated by the projects will be delivered from the project sites via up to 230 kilovolt (kV) overhead and/or underground electrical transmission line(s) originating from an on-site substation(s)/switchyard(s) and terminating at the proposed Fern/Liebert Substation, which will be constructed immediately west of BRSF1.
+Power generated by the projects will be delivered from the project sites via up to 230 kilovolt (kV) overhead and/or underground electrical transmission line(s) originating from an on-site substation(s)/switchyard(s) and terminating at the proposed Fern/Liebert Substation, which will be constructed immediately west of BRSF1LSF4.
 Alternatively, power may be delivered to the San Diego Gas & Electric (SDG&E) Imperial Valley Substation.

-Each project would include a ground mounted photovoltaic solar power generating system, supporting structures, inverter modules, pad mounted transformers, energy storage system, access roads and perimeter fencing, an operations and maintenance building, and an on-site substation.
-The projects may share operations and maintenance buildings, energy storage system, substation, and/or transmission facilities as necessary with one another and/or with nearby existing and planned solar projects, and/or may be remotely operated.
-For any areas that are not used for operations and maintenance, substation, and/or transmission facilities, these areas would instead be utilized for the placement of solar panels.
+Each project would include a ground mounted photovoltaic solar power generating system, supporting structures, inverter modules, pad mounted transformers, energy storage system, access roads and perimeter fencing, an operations and maintenance (O&M) building, and an on-site substation.
+The projects may share O&Moperations and maintenance buildings, energy storage system, substation, and/or transmission facilities as necessary with one another and/or with nearby existing and planned solar projects, and/or may be remotely operated.
+For any areas that are not used for O&Moperations and maintenance, substation, and/or transmission facilities, these areas would instead be utilized for the placement of solar panels.
 In addition, a major component of the projects would be restoration of the project sites to agricultural use in up to 40 years.